shankar-dh/Typer-NEXRAD/README.md

 # Typer NEXRAD

-A Python CLI Application for NEXRAD
+A Python CLI Application to access the funcionalities of NEXRAD

 Created five user functionalities in Typer